 Christchurch artist Stephen McCarthy created a fantastic free printable for kids to complete during last year’s lockdown.
 My Lockdown Diary provides kids with a 28-page document to record their thoughts in the COVID-19 lockdown.
 There are some prompts and activities but loads of space for kids to write and draw how they’re doing and how they’re feeling.

 Don’t forget about the humble pack of playing cards.
-There’s so much you can do with them.
-From playing card games like snap, rummy to building elaborate structures and flicking them at your family.
+There’s so much you can do with them from playing card games like snap, rummy to building elaborate structures and flicking them at your family.

 String up the Christmas lights, decorate the Christmas tree and start watching Christmas movies.
-Nothing lifts the spirits like Christmas in July.
+Nothing lifts the spirits like Christmas.

 Write a letter (or email)